abdallahtahboub/data-structure-and-algorithms/README.md

 - User gives a sum and array Length.
 The array will be randomly allocated.
 - Output will be the maximum product in the array.

+5. Repetition Finder [24.07.2022]
+- User gives an array with a maximum size of 100 and the values of that array are from 0-9.1
+- Output will be the number of repetition for each number in that array.

 [Graph]